Denis535/UnityFramework/Packages/com.denis535.game-framework-pro/README.md

 # Reference
 The package contains the following modules:
 - GameFramework.Pro - the main module.
-- GameFramework.Pro.Additions - the additional module with extensions.
+- GameFramework.Pro.Extensions - the additional module with extensions.
 - GameFramework.Pro.Internal - the low-level module with utilities and helpers.

 The package contains the following namespaces and types: